AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 ### Activation job details {#activation-job-details}

 The activation job dataflow run details page shows information on the run's metrics, dataflow run errors, and segments that are related to the segment job.
+An activation job is used to activate your segment for a specified destination.
 By default, the details page shows the dataflow run errors.

 ![The filtered segment dashboard.
 Information about the various segment jobs that have run for this segment is displayed.](../assets/ui/monitor-segments/activation-job-details.png)